 From porcelain to paintings, silver cutlery to silver jewelry, furs to furniture, there's so much to choose from at the Mercatone dell'Antiquariato del Naviglio Grande that it's hard to know where to start.
 The market features many genuine antiques, such as old furniture, clocks, paintings, silver cutlery and jewelry, porcelain, bronze, chandeliers, dolls, books and other collectibles.
 Merchandise sold at this Mercatone dell'Antiquariato can vary drastically in price; some are expensive for a good reason, while others are outrageous.
 With this in mind, it is advisable to keep an eye out for expensive items.

-With so much to see at the Mercatone dell’Antiquariato del Naviglio Grande it is easy to spend the morning, afternoon or even the day there, doing a bit of haggling in a relaxed atmosphere.
-Add in a tasty lunch, a gelato or an aperitivo while considering your dinner options and you have a perfect plan for a Sunday stroll in Milan.
+With so much to see, it is easy to spend the morning, afternoon, or even the day bargaining in a relaxed atmosphere.
+Throw in a tasty lunch, gelato or aperitivo while considering your dinner options, and you have the perfect plan for a Sunday stroll in Milan.

 This contact form is available only for logged in users.